gia-bartlett/Business-Analysis/ch3.md

 - Uncertainty:
 power resides with people and groups who can cope with unpredictable effect of the environment and protect other groups

+Once a strategy is formulated it should be provided in a written statement.
+WHY?
+- provides focus for the organisation and enables all parts to understand the reason behind decisions and how all can contribute ot its achievement.
+- provides a framework for a practical allocation of investment and other resources.
+- provides a guide to innovations, where new products, services or systems are needed.
+- enables appropriate performance measures to be put in place that measure key indicators of the success of the strategy.
+- tells the outside world especially outside stakeholders and market analysts about the organisation and develops the expectations.

 Whatever the approach, external and internal analysis is needed:
 #### External -> What is happeneing out there?
 - Most organisations face a complex and changing external environment of increasing unpredictability.